 What is the best way to get in and out of Vienna International Airport?
 And where to go if you are on a layover?
-I use Wien airport (Schwechat) myself several times a year.
-This means you’ve caught someone with their ear on the ground.
-My top tips include how to get round the airport, Vienna airport transfer options, the best Vienna airport hotel, and my suggestion for a self-guided layover tour if you just have a few hours on the ground.
+As I use Wien airport Schwechat several times a year I’d love to share my top tips of how to get round the airport, Vienna airport transfer options, the best Vienna airport hotel, and my suggestion for a self-guided layover tour if you just have a few hours on the ground.

 For the best flight deals to Wien airport, visit flights to Vienna.

 Vienna international airport has currently three terminals: Check-in1, Check-in 2, and the Austrian Star Alliance terminal (Check in-3).
 The airport has two runways.
 From the piers to the central terminal area it is a 5 to 10 minutes walk.

 Here is a map of the arrival area of Wien airport.
 Specifically, you can use it to find out where to go to claim your baggage, where to catch the Airport Train (green box on the left), where to find buses and taxis, and where to pick money.

 Unless my family picks me up, I like taking the CAT Airport train (cheap option) or hiring a private Vienna airport transfer (relax option).